Valentin68/MoodleBis/README.md

 This is the source code of the UTBM's students website allowing grades management and documents sharing.

-This website is actually under construction, and will firstly be available as a crash test for the twentieth promotion of UTBM students.
+This website is actually under construction, and will firstly be available as a beta test for the twentieth promotion of UTBM students.

 # Localhost
 In order to developp, test or simply use the website, here are some instructions to host it locally, especially with the right database structure :